infinity-iiserm/database/events/birthdays/galois.md

 ________________________

-The above text was written (prepared) by Ronald Huidrom to celebrate Galois, one of the greatest minds, on his birthday.
+Written by: Ronald Huidrom

+Celebrating the life of one of the greatest and most tragic mathematical minds ever.